 This part will talk about the custom domains.

 Let’s change your role now to be a buyer or store visitor.
 By default, Shopify will provide every store with a .myshopify.com subdomain for free.
 But don’t use that.
 Never use that for your store.
 It will kill your conversion rate.

 Comparing XXX.com and XXX.myshopify.com, the first one will be more trustworthy as it shows that you’re dedicated to this business and willing to spend for it.
 So, always get a custom domain for your store.
 You may get it directly from Shopify or Godaddy.

 In the Online Store – Preferences, you can set your website title and meta description.
 The meta description is the short description that will show up when people search your website in search engines.
 Then, Google Analytics and Facebook Pixels.
 Both these are very important for tracking your customers and being able to retarget and create lookalike audiences.

 Now, that we have set up the entire website, we will be going back to the Setting page for the final and most important step.

 On this page, navigate to your payment providers and set up the payment gateway.
 You can either be using Stripe, Paypal, or Shopify payments to accept payment for purchases.

 Summary – How To Build A Ecommerce Store

-There is nothing to lose as Shopify is not charging you for 3 months and yet accessing to all its functions.
+There is nothing to lose as Shopify is not charging you for 3 months and yet accessing all its functions.

-Fear not, if you’re registering your free trial from the link above, and had no idea how to continue.
-Email us your registration and we will share you with one of the customized themes which had been optimized for best conversion.
+Fear not, if you’re registering for your free trial from the link above, and had no idea how to continue.
+Email us your registration and we will share you with one of the customized themes which had been optimized for the best conversion.